Journal of Innovative Agriculture | Volume 10 Issue 1 | Pages: 12-25 | Doi : 10.37446/jinagri/rsa/10.1.2023.12-25

 Denbela, H., Tolera, A., & Nurfeta, A. (2018).
 Effect of lablab and pigeon pea leaf meal supplementation on performance of goats fed a basal diet of haricot bean haulms.
 Tropical Animal Health and Production, 50(2), 1271–1277.

 Endale Y. D. (2015).
 Assessment of feed resources and determinations of mineral status of livestock feed in Meta Robi district, West Shewa Zone, Oromia Regional state, Ethiopia.
-M.Sc.
-Thesis.
+(Master Thesis).
 Ambo University.
-Ambo, Ethiopia.

-FAO (Food and Agricultural Organization of the United Nations).
+Food and Agriculture Organization of the United Nations.
 (2018).
-Africa sustainable livestock production systems spotlight Cattle sectors in Ethiopia: 1-11.
+Africa sustainable livestock production systems spotlight: Cattle sectors in Ethiopia.
+FAO.

 Getaneh, D., Banerjee, S., & Taye, M. (2019).
 Morphometrical traits and structural indices of malle cattle reared in the South Omo Zone of Southwest Ethiopia.
-Int J Vet Sci Res5, 32-47.
+International Journal of Veterinary Science and Research, 5, 32–47.

 Getaneh, D., Mebrahtu, K., & Berhane, A. (2020).
 Assessment of livestock production constraints and technology need identification in Dasenech District of South Omo Zone, Ethiopia.
 Journal of Life Sciences8(1), 28-39.